-Here is an overview of the different types of fresh cheeses, along with links to recipes so you can try making cheese at home.
+Here is an overview of a few different types of fresh cheeses, along with links to recipes so you can try making cheese at home.
 This is part of a series of posts on cheesemaking.
 Check out Cheesemaking 101 for how-to guides and other topics.

 - Labneh is the simplest cheese to make.
 All that’s involved is draining the whey from yogurt.

 - Cream cheese is milk and cream that has been set with rennet.

 - Ricotta involves curdling milk with citric acid.

 - Kefir cheese is made from curdled milk kefir.